hRun/piiS-scanner/README.md

-# piiS-scanner
+# piiS Scanner
-A tool to leverage YARA rules to recursively search for sensitive information in files hosted on shared drives.
+A tool to leverage YARA rules to recursively search for pii or sensitive information in files hosted on shared drives.

 # Usage
-Supply share, credentials, mountpoint and rules as seen in the example.
+Supply share(s), credentials, mountpoint and rules.

 # Dependencies and Credits
 YARA for python